Thank you for reading our post, please rate this article at the end.

 - Stir in bell pepper, chorizo, onions, and maple syrup.
 Let the food cook for 10 minutes, stirring occasionally.

 - Using a spoon, make pits and crack eggs into the wells.
-Then, season the eggs with ground pepper and salt and cover the skillet with a lid or foil, leaving the food to cook for about 3 minutes.
+Then, season the eggs with ground pepper and salt, and cover the skillet with a lid or foil.
+Leave the food to cook for about 3 minutes.

-- Remove the food from the fire, and garnish with green onions and more pepper if desired.
+- Remove the food from the fire and garnish with green onions and additional pepper, if desired.

 7. Grilled Sausages and Veggies in a Bun

-This is a simple and flexible camping meal for breakfast, lunch, or even dinner with your family.
+This is a flexible and straightforward camping meal that’s perfect for breakfast, lunch, or dinner with your family.

 Preparing this delicious camping dish takes only a few minutes, and you can nail it with little to no cooking skills.